We have a long history of community involvement. Here are just a few of our recent projects:

 WTHR Media Analytics Project

-In Spring 2017, TCOM offered an immersive learning class titled "Audience and Consumer Analytics: Consulting for Local Media Outlets."
+In Spring 2017, Media offered an immersive learning class titled "Audience and Consumer Analytics: Consulting for Local Media Outlets."
 The class project, funded by a 2017 National Association of Television Program Executives Summer Faculty Development Grant, asked the student team to research and evaluate the digital audiences of WTHR, the Indianapolis NBC affiliate.
 Students evaluated the performance of WTHR’s digital audiences, identified potential threats, assessed growth, and provided metric-driven insights.
 At the end of the project, WTHR's digital content director distributed the class' report to all relevant directors and general manager.
-WTHR has invited TCOM to continue the immersive learning class into 2018.